kmcd/codecast/01_command_line/script.md

   10.1
   6
   9 6.06 8.10 5
    Wow!
 Now that is an ugly-looking command.
 But it works.
 In just one step, we have changed the date format in our file.
-It is also a perfect example of why regular expressions are sometimes jokingly referred to as a “write-only”
+It is also a perfect example of why regular expressions are sometimes jokingly referred to as a "write-only"
   Text Processing 259
   260 Chapter 20
   medium.
 We can write them, but we sometimes cannot read them.
 Before we are tempted to run away in terror from this command, let’s look at how it was constructed.
 First, we know that the command will have this basic structure: